DIPlib/diplib/changelogs/diplib_next.md

 - All the functions named `dip.ImageRead...()` that have a keyword-only argument `out` now return the `dip::FileInformation` structure (as a dict, just like `dip.ImageRead...Info()` does).

-- Added bindings for `dip.Units.HasSameDimensions`, `dip.Units.IsDimensionless`, `dip.Units.IsPhysical`,
+- Unitless `dip.Units` now test false.

-  `dip.Units.AdjustThousands`, `dip.Units.Thousands`.
-Unitless `dip.Units` now test false.
+- Moved `dip.MeasurementTool.MeasurementFeature` to `dip.Measurement.MeasurementFeature` and

-- Added `dip.Measurement.ToDataFrame()`, which converts the measurement results into a Pandas DataFrame.
+  `dip.MeasurementTool.MeasurementObject` to `dip.Measurement.MeasurementObject`.
-  This function will import NumPy and Pandas, they need to be installed.
+  They are the bindings to `dip::Measurement::IteratorFeature` and `dip::Measurement::IteratorObject` respectively.

 - The *CMake* option `PYTHON_EXECUTABLE` is no longer used, set `Python_EXECUTABLE` instead.
 The build script will, for the time being, copy the value of the former to the latter if the former is set but the latter isn't.